Implement a result list

 • Unlike most other Search API requests in this guide, preview requests are made using the GET endpoint rather than POST.

-When the end user previews a query result item (for example, by clicking a Preview button):
+When the user previews a query result item, such as by clicking Preview:

-Although only the uniqueId parameter is required when requesting an HTML document from the Search API, you should send all of the parameters that were originally included in the search request that returned the item to preview.
-This allows the search API to highlight relevant terms in the HTML response.
+Although only the uniqueId parameter is required when requesting an HTML document from the Search API, you should send all the parameters that were originally included in the search request that returned the item to preview.
+This allows the Search API to highlight relevant terms in the HTML response.

 2. Call the Search API to execute the query prepared in step 1.
 When the Search API returns:

-1. Call the Usage Analytics Write API to log the corresponding Click event.
+1. Call the UA Write API to log the corresponding click event.
 In the request body:

 • Set the actionCause property to documentQuickview.